Vice-Chairman Of Planning

 t: 01579 389121

 I moved to Callington in 1982 with my husband Robin and two children, Steven and Claire.
-Shortly after that I started working at Callington Community College, where I have held many roles and am now the Integrated Services Co-ordinator.
-This has helped me to understand the needs of the area’s young people as one of my interests is making sure that young people have access to suitable facilities.
+Shortly after that I started working at Callington Community College, where I held many roles including Integrated Services Co-ordinator.
+This helped me to understand the needs of the area’s young people as one of my interests is making sure that young people have access to suitable facilities.

 My family has grown up in Callington and two of my four grandchildren were born in Callington and attend Callington Primary School.
 My family roots are Cornish, and although I was born in Australia, I class myself and family as Cornish.